Natasha-R/DS_Data_Visualization_2023_Natasha_Randall/README.md

 ```
 ### Data

-The raw unprocessed code solutions are stored in the folder: raw_code_solutions
+The raw unprocessed code solutions are stored in the folder: [raw_code_solutions](raw_code_solutions)
-The processed feature data are stored in the folder: processed_code_solutions
+The processed feature data are stored in the folder: [processed_code_solutions](processed_code_solutions)

+Due the all_meshes.csv dataset being too large to upload to Github, this dataset must be generated using the code in either [Two Features Distribution Plots.ipynb](6.%20Two%20Features%20Distribution%20Plots.ipynb) or [two_features_distribution_plot.py](two_features_distribution_plot.py).

 ### Visualisations

-All of the visualisations (stored as lossless PNG files at 300dpi) can be found in the following folder: plots
+The visualisations (stored as lossless PNG files at 300dpi) can be found in the following folder: [plots](plots).
+The visualisations made specifically for the associated report are stored in the folder: [plots_report](plots_report).